megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-persistent-volumes.md

         toF("kubernetes-persistent-volumes:///?kubernetesClient=#kubernetesClient&operation=listPersistentVolumesByLabels").
         to("mock:result");

-This operation returns a List of pv from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of PVs from your cluster using a label selector (with key1 and key2, with value value1 and value2)

 ## Component Configurations